xpdota/triggevent-site/index.md

 READ THIS: See [Installation](https://github.com/xpdota/event-trigger/wiki/Installation-and-Setup)

-Short version: Install Overlayplugin in your ACT, then start OverlayPlugin WSServer from within ACT.
+Short version: Install OverlayPlugin in your ACT, then start OverlayPlugin WSServer from within ACT.

 There is more documentation on the [Wiki](https://github.com/xpdota/event-trigger/wiki/).